 At Monjo Primary School nearby, we meet the Agents of Change – a mothers’ group member, Mrs. Sadson, and a male teacher, Mr. Kamalizeni – with some of their Girls’ Club participants.
 All of these girls were out of school, and are now transitioning back into education.
 One participant was forced to drop out of school seven years ago to marry early, and has since had two children.
 Our Right To Learn Project has enabled her to return to learning.
 Agents of Change often visit the families of out of school girls to advocate for their return.

 “Girls’ Club has improved my confidence.
 I now look at the person I’m talking to without fear” – Girls’ Club Participant

-Our aim is that, with this in-depth training, Agents of Change and communities are empowered to report cases to the authorities on an ongoing basis, and to work together to create safe environments conducive to safe, happy and healthy childhoods, which include access to education.
-Mrs. Sadson shares that the training has given her much more confidence to report child protection cases, including recently intervening to stop a girl in her community from being married early.
+Mrs. Sadson shares that the Agent of Change training has given her much more confidence to report child protection cases, including recently intervening to stop a girl in her community from being married early.
 She is also happy to hear from other parents that her participants are much more confident in their home lives, and are working hard in their lessons at school.